 Pavement Management Program

-This plan has become a tool for the Village in the development of future budgets, selection of projects for future improvements, as independent engineering support for decisions with the Village Board, and securing outside funding sources.
+This plan is responsive and inclusive of industry best practices and the newest materials and mix designs.
+Our services covered ratings and programming for flexible and rigid pavements on the local street network.
+This plan has become a tool for the Village in the development of future budgets, selection of projects for future improvements, independent engineering support for decisions with the Village Board, and securing outside funding sources.

 "Chastain works collaboratively with the Village on our pavement management program to most effectively address our community needs and our village board's objectives." - Michael Hall, Public Works Director

 © 2022 Chastain & Associates LLC - All rights reserved.